Generalized fibre sums of 4-manifolds and the canonical class: Introduction

 Finally, we consider the symplectic case: Suppose that $M$ and $N$ are symplectic manifolds and $\Sigma_M$ and $\Sigma_N$ symplectically embedded surfaces of genus $g$.
 Then the generalized fibre sum $X$ admits a symplectic form.
-In Section \ref{formula KX calculation} we derive a formula for the canonical class of $X$ under the same assumptions as in the theorem on the intersection form of $X$.
-The formula can be written as:
+In Section \ref{formula KX calculation} we derive a formula for the canonical class of $X$, which is minus the first Chern class of a compatible almost complex structure, under the same assumptions as in the theorem on the intersection form of $X$.
+In general, the canonical class has non-zero pairing with the vanishing surfaces, hence there is a rim tori contribution to the canonical class.
+The formula describes how the canonical class changes as we change the gluing diffeomorphism.
+It can be written as:

 \begin{cor} Under the embeddings of $H^2(M)$ and $H^2(N)$ into $H^2(X)$, the canonical class of $X=M\#_{\Sigma_M=\Sigma_N}N$ is given by